-A device created from a template receives the default configuration of the template.
-The device template helps in creating a simplified process for registering new devices.
+An asset created from a template receives the default configuration of the template.
+The asset template helps in creating a simplified process for registering new assets.

-A device can have a restricted list of Thing devices with a specified template.
-You can create a device based on the list of available Thing templates.
-To connect a Thing device, ensure that the Thing template is a part of the parent gateway template.
+An asset can have a restricted list of Thing assets with a specified template.
+You can create an asset based on the list of available Thing templates.
+To connect a Thing asset, ensure that the Thing template is a part of the parent gateway template.